lozingaro/multimodal-side-tuning/README.md

 ## Citation [\[^\]](#Contents)

-If you find this repository or toolkit useful, then please cite the work:
+If you find this repository useful, then please cite the work:

 ```bibtex
 @inproceedings{Zingaro2020,